NuntapongJ/Minigames.py/README.md

 # Minigames.py

 This project is part of the 2023 5-day Sirindhorn International Institute of Technology, Thammasat University (SIIT), and Osaka Institute of Technology (OIT), international project-based learning (iPBL).
+The project took place between August 27 to September 1, 2023 (In which the actual development phase only took place from 27-31 August)

 The project's scope is to utilize the CV2 / OpenCV Python library to create a program that benefits or solves societal problems.